Founder & Chief Executive Officer

 Christoph Waldersee is a multilateral development finance specialist.
 He is a former executive of the German Government development investment bank DEG, part of German development bank KfW.
 Later he was leading the biggest ever EU environmental project in China, including introducing the rehabilitated area to potential infrastructure management and investment companies.

 For over 25 years Christoph has been working with governments and private institutions in Asia as in other parts of the world working on sustainable urban development, structuring it in regard to its finance and investment, supporting and financing a resilient ecological, economic and social development.
 He has facilitated in many regions the creation, upgrading and finance of public infrastructure with a particular focus on its economic viability, its resource efficiency and the overall social acceptance of the urban development process.

 Global Delivery Director

-Scott is responsible for the global roll-out of The Global 2023 City Resilience Plan utilising the Collaborative-Human-Ecological-Economic-Resource systems approach (CHEER) utilising the resilience.io network of integrated tools & innovative financing mechanisms across 7000 city-regions in 200 countries to accelerate the financing and implementation of the SDGs in city-regions across the world by 2023.
+Scott’s mission is to catalyse global scale change to build systemic resilience by re-establishing a connection between our physical reality and our economic and financial systems to enable a safer transitional pathway for human civilization as we negotiate novel systemic risks that threaten the viability of our species this century.
+He is responsible for the global roll-out of the Resilience.io Global Delivery Programme utilising the CHEER approach to establish the resilience.io network of integrated tools & innovative financing mechanisms across 7000 city-regions in 200 countries to accelerate the financing and implementation of the SDGs in city-regions across the world by 2025.